How to connect to Kubernetes service from node

 What is a Kubernetes Service?

 A Kubernetes Service is an abstraction that defines a logical set of Pods and a policy by which to access them.
-Services enable network connectivity between different parts of an application, providing a stable endpoint for communication.
+Services enable loose coupling between dependent Pods, allowing them to communicate with each other without knowing the details of the other's implementation.
+Services also provide a stable endpoint for clients to connect to, regardless of the underlying Pods that are running.

 Types of Kubernetes Services